jColeChanged/jColeChanged.github.io/_posts/2013-6-25-Collective-Clustering.md

 ![Dendrogram of Blog Clustering by Word Use](/img/collective-cluster/dend1.jpg "Dendrogram of Blog Clustering by Word Use")

 A far more interesting dendogram that I produced show what desires tend to be grouped together.
 A now dead site named zebo.com used to collect information about what people wanted.
-Using the data that they had made avaialable I made a dendrogram of what things people tended to like.
-I found persuing this graphic to be quite enjoyable.
+Using the data that they had made available I made a dendrogram of what things people tended to like.
+I found pursuing this graphic to be quite enjoyable.

 ![Dendrogram of Desires by Shared Desires](/img/collective-cluster/dend2.jpg "Dendrogram of Desires by Shared Desires")

 #k-means Clustering#

 Earlier I said that hierarchical clustering compared everything to everything else in order to figure out what two clusters were the closest to each other.
-As you can imagine this has terrible perforamance.
+As you can imagine this has terrible performance.
 O(n^2) to be more precise.
 Memoziation can be used to make things a bit faster then that in practice, but the algorithm still doesn't have the most wonderful scaling properties even with that.
 That is where K Means clustering comes in.

-In [k-means clustering](http://en.wikipedia.org/wiki/K-means_clustering) you basically establish somy dummy clusters called centroids.
+In [k-means clustering](http://en.wikipedia.org/wiki/K-means_clustering) you basically establish some dummy clusters called centroids.
 You create k of them.
 Then you find the closest centroid to a cluster.
 You lose the ability to make a dendrogram, things becomes even more arbitrary since the centroid selection is pretty random, and in exchange you gain an O(nk) search for the nearest element.

 #Multidimensional Scaling#